-Risk trend
+Risk trend Risk increased

-People
+Risk unchanged V Risk decreased

-Health and safety

-In addition to the obvious human cost, a serious workplace injury or fatality could inevitably carry serious financial, reputational and/or legal risk.
+Risk area Description Control Movement People $\mathcal{O}$ Health and safety In addition to the obvious human cost, a serious workplace injury or fatality could inevitably carry serious financial, reputational and/or legal risk.
 The Group has strong health and safety processes and procedures in place supported by an established review programme across all sites.
 Due to the COVID-19 pandemic, the Group has experienced a period of unprecedented change, which has increased our Reportable Accident Frequency Rate from 0.34 in FY20 to 0.37 in FY21.
 Elsewhere, we have reduced the frequency rate of road-related accidents across our commercial fleet operations.
 We have a strong culture of engagement throughout the business from senior management through to the factory floor and vice versa, with safety scoring an 89% favourable score in our FY21 colleague engagement survey.

-The risk has staved on year.

-Labour availability, recruitment, retention of key personnel and cost

-The ongoing success of the Group is dependent on attracting and retaining high quality senior management who can effectively implement the Group's
+The risk has stayed the same year on year.
+Labour availability, recruitment, retention of key personnel and cost The ongoing success of the Group is dependent on attracting and retaining high quality senior management who can effectively implement the Group's strategy.
 Due to political, economic and legislative uncertainty and change, there is a risk that labour cost and availability may be affected and this could have a detrimental impact on the Group.
-The Group has to also ensure it is compliant with any ethical legislation such as minimum wage legislation as well as working time directives and eligibility to work regulations in the UK.
+The Group has to also ensure it is compliant with any ethical legislation such as minimum wage legislation such as minimum wage legislation s well as working time directives and eligibility to work regulations in the UK.
 Failure to comply with employment legislation could result in heavy fines as well as reputational damage.
 The Group mitigates the risk through robust succession planning and strong recruitment processes, offering competitive and attractive remuneration and benefits packages.
 The Board reviews succession planning at a senior leadership level annually.
 Functional talent reviews take place annually across the Group, performance calibration takes place every six months and we conduct an annual colleague engagement survey.
 Finally, we have internal key performance indicators around attraction, retention and attrition to monitor and control progress.
 The Group is continually reviewing and improving its recruitment processes to reflect changing market conditions, including rigorous compliance checks.
 The Group also has a strong commitment to excellent working conditions, on-the-job training and specific programmes to enhance communication and colleague engagement.
-The Group also maintains a strong commercial focus on process and cost improvement to manage and mitigate the increased cost of labour.

-The risk has increased principally due to the demand for talent as we start to emerge from the impact of the COVID-19 pandemic and Brexit.

-The impact of reduced immigration and retention of existing EU colleagues following Brexit, along with the impact of the COVID-19 pandemic on our colleagues, has increased the risks associated with labour availability and the cost of labour.
+The Group also maintains a strong commercial focus on process and cost improvement to manage and mitigate the increased The risk has increase principally due to th demand for talent as we start to emerge from the impact of the COVID-19 pandemic and Brexit The impact of reduced immigratio and retention of existing EU colleagues following Brexit, along with the impact of the COVID-19 pandemic on our colleagues, has increased the risks associated with labour availability ar the cost of labour.

-brought the risk of employee retirement

-obligations to the fore.
+cost of labour.

-Principal risks continued
+Risks and risk management continued Principal risks continued